-- For vehicles equipped with the EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information. - For vehicles not equipped with the EVIC, perform the following steps: - 1.
-Press the RKE transmitter LOCK button for 4 to 10 seconds. - 2.
-While the LOCK button is pressed (after four seconds), press the RKE transmitter PANIC button.
+• For vehicles equipped with the EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

+- For vehicles not equipped with the EVIC, perform the following steps: - 1.
+Push the RKE transmitter LOCK button for 4 to 10 2 seconds. - 2.
+While the LOCK button is pushed (after four seconds), push the RKE transmitter PANIC button.
 Release both buttons.